mlevans0/overleaf-server-docs/docs/maintenance/data-and-backups.md

 ## Overleaf Filesystem data ##

-For {{ versions['toolkit-short'] }} deployments, the path where your non-editable files are stored is specified in `config/overleaf.rc` using the `SHARELATEX_DATA_PATH` environment variable.
+For {{ versions['toolkit-short'] }} deployments, the path where your non-editable files are stored is specified in `config/overleaf.rc` using the `OVERLEAF_DATA_PATH` environment variable.
 This might be: `data/sharelatex`, using a tool such as **rsync** to recursively copy this directory is required to ensure a complete backup is created.

 ## Redis ##